ram-pi/UDF-Flink-Example/README.md

 USING JAR 'confluent-artifact://pluginid/versionid';
 ```

-NOTE : Replace the class with your actual class that contains your eval function
+NOTE: Replace the class with your actual class that contains the eval function.

-Now since the UDF is successfully registered you can use the below command to list all the UDF Functions:
+Now that the UDF is successfully registered, you can utilize the command below to display a list of all UDF functions:

 ```
 SHOW USER FUNCTIONS;